ethereum-optimism/community-hub/src/docs/developers/media.md

 He discusses early NFT communities on OP Mainnet, the upcoming NFT bridge, composable NFTs, and how to get started in the OP NFT ecosystem.

 <iframe src="https://www.youtube.com/embed/Z8L8vNDgJjY?list=PLXzKMXK2aHh4vbe7GLQfOnL-QJ1O5EqMv" title="Intro to Quix - Mark Dawson" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### How to Connect to Optimism (OP) Node

+In the following video, our DevOps engineer is going to demonstrate how easy it is to interact with Shared nodes for Optimism with the help of GetBlock’s infrastructure.
+With GetBlock, Optimism shared and dedicated nodes can be seamlessly integrated into your decentralized business.

+<iframe src="https://www.youtube.com/watch?v=uxysKbPyzxo&t=3s" title="How to Connect to Optimism (OP) Node?
+Explained by GetBlock" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>